 Are you planning to attend one?
 Make sure to get your tickets well in advance!

-Then, the President indicates for the two picadores to enter the plaza, riding their horses.
+Then, the president indicates for the two picadores to enter the plaza, riding their horses.
 Each of them is armed with a vara or lance.
 Because of their importance, they are the only toreros apart from the matadores who are allowed to wear gold embroidery on their jackets.

-Once the picadores position themselves on opposite sides of the arena, the matador ideally positions the bull close to the center of the ring facing the picador who is further away from the gate where they entered the ring.
+At this point of the Spanish bullfighting, the matador ideally positions the bull close to the center of the ring, facing the picador who is further away from the gate where they entered the ring.
 Depending on his ability to do so he will get the crowd’s approval and respect.

 Fortunately, horses are completely protected by a padding armor and blindfolded to avoid eye contact with the bull.
 This allows the picador to control the horse without it panicking as the bull approaches.

 The reason behind this fight between the picador and the bull is to weaken its neck muscles.
 If the picador succeeds, the bull will lower his head and horns during the rest of the fight, becoming less dangerous.

 In between the different puyazos (jabs) the matador lures the bull back towards the center of the arena in order to perform further capote passes.
 With this passes the matador is able to measure the effect of the previous stab, to further display his art, or a combination of the two.